person-al/person-al.github.io/_posts/2022-06-08-🌰-a-meeting-on-nft-art.md

 * They also noted that I could merge the content of the textual work with the mechanics of the NFT work.
 If my story has specific themes, can I bring those themes into the interaction model of the NFT?

 **On where  I can go:**
 My weakest skill, in my own estimation, is in the marketing of the art.
 How do I explain the concept in a way that excites people?
 How do I find people who are as excited by this weirdness as I am and will want to play around with whatever I build?
-Commits Vortex noticed that the main [🛠️ Port of Detection]({% post_url 2022-06-03-🛠️-port-of-detection %}) page reads like a technical summary, less so an artistic one.
+Commits Vortex noticed that the main [🛠️ Pathfinder]({% post_url 2022-06-03-🛠️-pathfinder %}) page reads like a technical summary, less so an artistic one.
 Finding the balance between the two is something I'll have to work on.

 **On a shifted direction:**
 At first, the idea of adding generation into the system played fully at odds with the story I had planned for this piece.
 And it was hard to see how things like rotating vowels or changing opacity would play nicely with an encrypted block of text.
 Instead of a planned story, I needed a generated artwork.
 A generated poem, perhaps?
 When you burn the token, a line is added to the poem, the words for which are chosen based on how long the token was held, how many times it was transferred between parties, etc.